 Addresses are specified either as prefixes in CIDR notation (including individual addresses) or as ranges.
-The following special parameters are also supported:

-delete default deletes the specified network the value set to the variable if the client address does not match any of the specified addresses.
-When addresses are specified in CIDR notation, "0.0.0.0/ 0" and ":/0" can be used instead of default.
+delete deletes the specified network default the value set to the variable if the client address does not match any of the specified addresses.
+When addresses are specified in CIDR notation, "0.0.0.0/0" and ":/0" can be used instead of default.
 When default is not specified, the default value will be an empty string include includes a file with addresses and values.
 There can be several inclusions. ranges indicates that addresses are specified as ranges.
 This parameter should be the first.
 To speed up loading of a geo base, addresses should be put in ascending order.